SeaSharpe/Design/ThreatModel.md

   **Description:**     Web Server crashes, halts, stops or runs slowly; in all cases violating an availability metric.

-  **Justification:**   Stripe does not rely on our web server to operate and if they did we wouldn't care.
+  **Justification:**   Stripe does not rely on our web server to operate.
   -------------------- -------------------------------------------------------------------------------------------------